Check Out These Stunning Floral Decor Elements – They Will Really Add The “Wow” Factor To Your Celebration

 We’ve provided flowers for many smaller traditional weddings, some with guest lists of 50 people or less.
 Today, the new buzzword for this type of wedding is “micro-wedding.”

 But it’s not something that’s really a new concept.
 The pandemic just cast a huge spotlight on it.

 When the pandemic hit, couples were forced to quickly change their plans.
 They had to dramatically downsize their larger weddings due to the health restrictions that were put into place.

 As a result, the wedding guest list was pretty much reduced to just family and close friends.

-Government mandates regarding gathering size and social distancing also left a lot of unanswered questions about the viability of retaining an existing venue.
-Traditional indoor venues were hit hard by mandated safety protocols.
+Government mandates regarding gathering size and social distancing also left many unanswered questions about the viability of retaining an existing venue.
+Traditional indoor spaces were hit hard by mandated safety protocols.
 Many could only operate at 25% capacity.

 But those restrictions also had a silver lining.

 For couples who had not committed to a venue yet, the opportunities to find a unique place to host a micro-wedding abound.
 In fact, choices for smaller, more intimate wedding venues are almost unlimited.

 As event spaces were scaled down and guest counts reduced, your might be wondering…